hsihak/Group18-Sec3-HomeSecurityApp-Owen-Michelle-Hang-Nick/README.md

 ## 🤖 Arduino Integration

 The app is paired with Arduino hardware to simulate real-world interactions.
-It controls:
-- 🔒 Door lock mechanisms using servos.
-- 💡 Light systems using LEDs.
-- 🕵️ Motion detection using PIR sensors.
-- 🚨 Alarm systems using buzzers.

-Arduino connects with Firebase to synchronize app commands and hardware responses in real time.
+It integrates the following components:

+### 🔧 Hardware Components
+1. **Arduino Uno**: Microcontroller for handling commands and interfacing with hardware components.
+2. **ESP32 WiFi Module**: Provides WiFi connectivity for real-time synchronization with Firebase.
+3. **Servo Motors**: Used for controlling door lock mechanisms. 🔒
+4. **LED Lights**: Simulate household lighting systems. 💡
+5. **PIR Sensors**: Detect motion for sending alerts. 🕵️
+6. **Buzzers**: Represent alarm systems for security breaches. 🚨

 ### 🛠️ How It Works
 1. The app sends user commands to Firebase.
-2. The Arduino reads commands from Firebase and performs the requested action.
+2. The ESP32 or Arduino Uno reads commands from Firebase and performs the requested action.
 3. Actions include turning on/off devices, setting timers, or sending motion alerts.

 ## 📸 Screenshots